-What benchmarks to use for wrist angles during backswing and downswing?
+What benchmarks to use for the wrist angles during the backswing and the downswing?

-Although the golf swing differs from player to player, Alistair Davies has shared a detailed example that coaches and players can apply when starting to optimize their wrist angles.
+Although the golf swing differs from player to player, Alistair Davies has shared a detailed video that coaches and players can apply when starting to optimize their wrist angles.

 Practice with biofeedback!

-Alistair sets the biofeedback range at -35 degrees flexion to +4 degrees extension, practices the position allowing the body to learn it.
-After a bit of practice improvement is instantly observable.
+Alistair sets the biofeedback range from -35 degrees flexion to +4 degrees extension, practicing the position to allow the body to learn it.
+After a bit of practice, improvement is instantly observable.